Tablet on a patio table showing an outdoor furniture shopping website with a coffee alongside

 Custom orders and the lead-time reality

-Buyers ordering custom or bespoke outdoor furniture should plan 4–6 months ahead of intended use.
-Custom timber pieces, specific cushion specifications, and made-to-measure configurations typically aren't available off the floor.
-Plan custom orders during January–March research phase for spring/summer use, or during EOFY for the following year.
+Ordering custom or bespoke outdoor furniture?
+Plan 4–6 months ahead of when you need it.
+Custom timber pieces, specific cushion specifications, and made-to-measure configurations usually aren't available off the floor.
+Place custom orders during the January–March research phase for spring/summer use, or during EOFY for the following year.

 Online vs in-store buying for outdoor furniture